ewmorr/dada2_protocol_16S_10222024/README.md

-# Workflow for processing 16S or 18S reads to ASVs on the permise server using dada2
+# Workflow for processing 16S or 18S reads to ASVs on the Premise server using dada2
 ### See https://benjjneb.github.io/dada2/tutorial.html for explanations of the ASV calling process and R code
 ## software setup
 If conda environments are not already installed on the user premise account install them as follows